Esri/i3s-spec/i3s_converter/i3s_converter_version_history.md

 ### Version 0.7.09152021
 - Fixed bug where Draco decoded attributes were incorrectly handled in certain cases to due Draco re-ordering of vertices.

+### Version 0.7.09152022
+- Added date-format and utc-offset options to convert date fields to ECMA ISO8601.